 HISTORY OF JAMES MADISON

-In this, the last of our articles on the Founding Fathers, we look at James Madison.
-He has correctly been called “the Father of the Constitution,” and one might think that the Constitution became active on July 5, 1776, but this is not how it happened.
+Among the Founding Fathers, James Madison has justly been called “the Father of the Constitution,” and one might think that the Constitution became active on July 5, 1776, but this is not how it happened.

 The American Constitution didn’t go into effect until almost a decade and a half after the Declaration of Independence.
 How did this philosopher, diplomat, and Founding Father influence this?

 James Madison was born on March 16, 1751, into a distinguished planter family in Virginia, as had George Washington and Thomas Jefferson before him.
 As a boy, his secondary education was conducted by a popular local Scottish tutor who taught him geography, mathematics, and modern and ancient languages.
 He was very good at Latin.
 A local Presbyterian reverend did his college preparatory work.
 In contrast to other Virginian young men, like Thomas Jefferson, he did not attend college at William and Mary in Williamsburg, VA.
 His health was somewhat fragile, and the lowlands of that area would, it was believed, be harmful to his health.

 Instead, the shy, quiet, and diminutive Madison — he was 5’4″ to Washington’s 6’4″ — attended Princeton (then called the College of New Jersey), where he came under the influence of the President of the college, a Scottish Presbyterian minister named John Witherspoon.

 Madison’s undergraduate studies included the ancient languages of Latin and Greek, law, theology, and significant works of the then-popular Enlightenment writers.
 While there, he participated in debating society and finished the traditional 3-year course of study — like English universities — in only two years.